 Just across the river from modern day Charleston, South Carolina, the Charles Town Landing State Historic Site preserves the original European settlement and fort that was founded in 1670, as well as the adjacent Legare Waring House and Gardens.

 This South Carolina State Park includes archaeological sites of original buildings, wooden palisades around the fort, reconstructed period housing, cannons to defend the river, and a replica trading ship.
-Finish your visit with a walk through the gorgeous gardens at the Legare Waring House.
+Finish your visit with a walk through the gorgeous gardens at the Legare Waring House or a visit to the on-site zoo!

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.